 Herpetic whitlow is an infection created by the herpes simplex virus (HSV).
 The infection produces a painful wound called a whitlow on the fingers.
 Caused by the herpes simplex virus (HSV), herpetic whitlow occurs mostly on the fleshy part of the index finger or thumb.
 Sometimes herpetic whitlow can develop on the toes.
 When the herpes simplex virus infection appears on the finger in the form of a whitlow, the symptoms are similar to herpes on other parts of the body.
+Some suffers of the virus use medication similar to valtrex in an effort to try and treat it.
 Today’s video shows an example of this in a young patient who also suffers from cold sores.

 Thank you for joining our cyst loving community.